 Rats are scavengers.
 They have an excellent sense of taste and a good memory.
 A rat can identify certain substances, including rat poisons, after just a tiny taste of it.

 Parents, find more kid-friendly facts and information about rodents to share with your kids at PestWorld.org.
 To learn how to get rid of roof rats and other rodents, visit the official NPMA website.

 The Norway rat is also called a "sewer rat".
-Norway rats tend to be larger and more aggressive to animals, humans and each other than Roof rats.
+Norway rats tend to be larger and more aggressive to animals, humans and each other.

 Norway rats eat a wide variety of foods but mostly prefer cereal grains, meats, fish, nuts, and some fruits.